ibm-cloud-docs/containers/cs_network_planning.md

 <dd>
  <ul>
   <li>Expose a public port on every worker node and use the public IP address of any worker node to publicly access your service in the cluster.</li>
-  <li>Iptables is a Linux kernel feature that load balances requests across the app's pods, provides high performance networking routing, and provides network access control.</li>
+  <li>Iptables is a Linux kernel feature that load balances requests across the app's pods, provides high-performance networking routing, and provides network access control.</li>
   <li>The public IP address of the worker node is not permanent.
 When a worker node is removed or re-created, a new public IP address is assigned to the worker node.</li>
   <li>The NodePort service is great for testing public access.
-It can also be used if you only need public access for a short amount of time.</li>
+It can also be used if you need public access for only a short amount of time.</li>
  </ul>
 </dd>
 <dt><a href="cs_loadbalancer.html#planning" target="_blank">LoadBalancer service</a> (standard clusters only)</dt>
 <dd>
  <ul>
-  <li>Every standard cluster is provisioned with 4 portable public and 4 portable private IP addresses that you can use to create an external TCP/ UDP load balancer for your app.</li>
+  <li>Every standard cluster is provisioned with four portable public and four portable private IP addresses that you can use to create an external TCP/UDP load balancer for your app.</li>
-  <li>Iptables is a Linux kernel feature that load balances requests across the app's pods, provides high performance networking routing, and provides network access control.</li>
+  <li>Iptables is a Linux kernel feature that load balances requests across the app's pods, provides high-performance networking routing, and provides network access control.</li>
   <li>The portable public IP address that is assigned to the load balancer is permanent and does not change when a worker node is re-created in the cluster.</li>
   <li>You can customize your load balancer by exposing any port that your app requires.</li></ul>
 </dd>